 How to Evaluate Color in Colombian Emeralds

-Emeralds are prisms cut with facets collecting and reflecting color from the environment surrounding it.
+Emeralds are prisms cut with facets collecting and reflecting color from within as well as the colors surrounding it.

 See how to handle Emeralds HERE and watch: How to look at a Colombian Emerald.

 All of this isolates the Emerald from the surrounding Colors while we are observing it, illuminated by Sunlight.

 How Cut Affects the Color of an Emerald

 Colombian Emeralds are Cut to receive light from their surroundings through the Face or Top of the stone.

 This light is then reflected within the stone gathering the distinctive Greens of the Colombian Emerald.
 Then, the Cut of the emerald concentrates and directs the green flashes and sparkle through the Face of the emerald back to You.